saii-Abburi/netflix-gpt/README.md

 - built different sections for different category movies and made the ui look better
 - use many customhooks for the different category of movies
 - created the totalMovieCard for each card in the movie to give full overview of the movie
+- building the gpt feature
+- built the gpt page
+- (FEATURE) enabled the multi-language Feature in our GPT search page